consensus-shipyard/ipc/GUIDE.md

 We can deploy the subnet nodes.
 Note that each node should be importing a different wallet key for their validator, and should be exposing different ports.
 If these ports are unavailable in your system, please pick different ones.

-* Deploy and run a container for each validator, importing corresonding wallet keys
+* Deploy and run a container for each validator, importing the corresponding wallet keys
 ```bash
 $ ./ipc-agent/bin/ipc-infra/run-subnet-docker.sh 1251 1351 /root/<SUBNET_ID> ~/.ipc-agent/wallet1.key
 $ ./ipc-agent/bin/ipc-infra/run-subnet-docker.sh 1252 1352 /root/<SUBNET_ID> ~/.ipc-agent/wallet2.key